jrie/flagCookies/README.md

 ### Before you use this addon
 This add-on is mainly aimed at power users, this might sound harsh, but it is not!

-To get the most out of FlagCookies, you have to define either own rules for websites, or cookies explicity, or use the "Global Flag", or "Auto flag" modes.
+To get the most out of FlagCookies, you have to define either own cookie rules for websites and or make use of `Global Flag`, or `Auto flag`, `Profile` modes.
 Also, in case you use payment services, be advised to disable the "Global flag" feature temporarily.
 For example when using Paypal or other shopping/payment provider websites and services.

 ### *Long story made short* - Basic usage
 1) Use `Global mode` if you are surfing, this will remove all kind of cookies while browsing the web if not protected by `profile` mode.
 2) Use `Auto flag` which will remove all cookies for one website/domain - this can be useful if you only want to automatically remove these page cookies every time you browse this website.
 3) Use `Profile mode` either globally for a website, protecting all cookies of that domain if no cookies are picked as profile cookies.
 Or protect single cookies even when `Global flag` or `Auto flag` modes are active.
 4) `Click / Flag` and set rules for each cookie individually, works together with the other modes.

+### JDownloader2
+Note: It is possible to export detected cookies into a json file or into the clipboard, used by JDownloader2, from the `Settings` tab inside of FlagCookies.
+More information also can be found here: [JDownloader2 Knowledgebase with cookie import instructions](https://support.jdownloader.org/Knowledgebase/Article/View/account-cookie-login-instructions)

 ## Features